-Canadian musician Mela B is getting ready to drop her first EP soon (check out her merch here to support her).
-A talented singer, you can catch her dropping little musical snippets and acoustic guitar covers on her Instagram from time to time.
+Canadian musician Mela Bee is getting ready to drop her first EP soon (pre-save it here).
+A talented singer, you can catch her dropping little musical snippets and acoustic guitar covers on her Instagram and Twitch from time to time.
 I dropped by her place earlier this summer (when the pandemic was at its lowest levels and things were a little more free) just north of Toronto to make some photos with her.
 With her newly shaved head, we mixed and matched some of our outfits to shoot with on the palatial property where she lives.

 I photographed everything here with my Nikon D750, Nikon 85mm ƒ/1.8, and my new Tamron 35mm ƒ/1.8 VC (my new favourite lens).